CBS

 Where to start

 Send us the reg + a couple of photos.
 We'll tell you what we'd pay within an hour.
 If the number makes private sale look better, we'll say so.
-If not, we'll book the truck.
+If not, we'll book the truck and handle the V5C and DVLA paperwork for you, so there's none of the liability you carry on a private sale.

 Other things we do